Noah-Grimaldi/Noah-Grimaldi/README.md

 ## 💻 About Me

-I am experienced with standalone application development and helping the frontend communicate with the backend.
+I have experience with standalone application development, backend, and frontend work.
 My passion lies in creating working, organized code that facilitates the program's simplicity while focusing on user experience.

 ## 🎇 Skills